top of page

 Carl is the co-founder of 2-3 Degrees - a social enterprise that provides specialised personal development talks and workshops for schools.

-The aim is to inspire and equip students with the necessary skills needed for education and life.
+The aim is to inspire and equip students with the necessary skills needed to education and life.
 Its mission is for every young person to develop the ability to overcome their challenges by building the knowledge and skills needed to create the best possible opportunities for themselves.

 Your shout